Your Guide to School Bus Wheelchair Lift Safety

 Tips for Loading Students Onto the Bus

 Once the wheelchair is secured on the lift, it’s time to raise the student onto the bus.
 If possible, have the student hold onto the handrails.
-Students should always keep their arms and legs in the lift and well clear of the moving parts.
+Students should always keep their arms and legs in the lift and clear of moving parts.

 Now, it’s time to operate the lift.
 Be sure to stand next to the platform at the front corner.
 Always keep one hand on the wheelchair to ensure it doesn’t move or begin to roll.
 You should be able to operate the controls with the other hand.

-Once the platform reaches the floor level of the bus put the controls down.
+Once the platform reaches the floor level of the bus, put the controls down.
 Release the wheelchair brakes and push it off the lift.
 Be sure to return and secure the lift in its “travel” position so it’s out of the way.

 Securing the Student On the Bus

 Next, you need to ensure that students are secured for the ride to school.
-Buses should be outfitted with a 7-point system.
+Buses should be outfitted with a seven-point system.
 Four points are devoted to securing the wheelchair itself.
 The other three are meant to secure the student.